mkdocs/mkdocs/docs/user-guide/custom-themes.md

     show_sidebar: false
 ```

-In addition to arbitrary options defined by the theme, MkDocs defines a few
+In addition to arbitrary options defined by the theme, elstir defines a few
 special options which alters its behavior:

 !!! block ""